 We are always being asked what do we feed our dogs, how much, how often, how to tell if your dog is underweight, overweight.

 We feed a complete BARF (Bones and Raw Food) diet here.
-Even when away for shows, our dogs still receive the Raw food, just means another esky full of chicken frames for them.
-Our dogs never receive dry dog food.
+Even when away for shows, our dogs still receive the Raw food, just means another esky full of meat, bones etc for them.

-Below is what we feed typically for a week for an Adult Amstaff (25 to 30kgs).
-Our Staffords would receive approx. half of this diet.
+Below is what we feed typically for a week for an Adult Amstaff.
+The average cost per adult Amstaff at moderate exercise is $10.00 a week.

-We source all of our dogs food from Canine Country.
-I have been using them for approx. 15 yrs.
+We source 95% of our dogs food from Canine Country.
+I have been using them for approx. 10 yrs.
+Some odd items are purchased elsewhere as we find it.

 We feed a variety of BARF Minces, Composite Red, Composite White, Duck, Beef, Aussie, Turkey, Lamb and Inner Health over the meals.

-The type of bones we feed are as follows: Turkey Necks, Lamb Necks, Beef Brisket, Lamb Brisket, Roo Tails, Whole Fish.
+The type of bones we feed are as follows: Turkey Necks, Lamb Necks, Beef Brisket, Lamb Brisket, Roo Tails, Whole Large Fish, Pork Soft Bones.

-The main thing you need to remember when feeding is, if you are seeing every rib or backbone on your dog, increase their intake, double the mince, or chicken frames.
-If you are unable to see the last rib or a good tuck in the waistline, reduce, half a chicken frame, 150g mince etc. Remove the brisket bone once or twice a week in the morning.
+The main thing you need to remember when feeding is, if you are seeing every rib or backbone on your dog, increase their intake, double the mince, chunks or bones.
+If you are unable to see the last rib or a good tuck in the waistline, reduce their meals, half the bone intake, mince, chunks.....
+You do not have to balance a dogs meal every day, a balance over a week is fine.

 Below are photos of our dogs at various weights, what I consider to be healthy and what I consider to be overweight.